open/close all folders

 Picard: I'm less than one hour away from a battle simulation...and I have to handhold an android.Pulaski: The burdens of command.Picard: (stares)

 - When Riker goes to recruit Worf for his ship: Worf's trying to build a ship-in-a-bottle, but the sound of the door causes him to snap the wood he's holding.
 When Riker comes in, he sees what Worf is doing and asks "Is this a bad time?"
 Worf simply sweeps everything off the desk into a garbage can and says "No, I'm finished" like that was what he was trying to do all along.

 - Data's closing line in the episode: "I busted him up."

 - Troi mentions that her ninety-year-old grandmother had a thirty-year-old lover to Picard.
 As he leaves, he lets out a horrified whisper: "Thirty!"

 - While the situation is supposed to be dire, there's something inherently hilarious about John Philip Sousa's "Stars and Stripes Forever" being played on all of the ship's intercoms.

 Riker: Somehow we'll silence Sousa if he decides to play an encore.

-While the Sheliak are frantically hailing him, Picard leisurely strolls across the bridge and inspects Enterprise's dedication plaque for dust, before leisurely strolling back to the viewscreen and finally deigning to answer the hail.
+- While the Sheliak are frantically hailing him, Picard leisurely strolls across the bridge and inspects the ship's dedication plaque for dust, before leisurely strolling back to the viewscreen and finally deigning to answer the hail.